Moses-Mathias/DevOps/Git/README.md

 - Connect your local repository to the repository on GitHub.
 - Create a new file in Devops/Git/Day-02.txt & add some content to it
 - Push your local commits to the repository on GitHub
+- Create a new branch dev and make changes to it
+- Use merge and rebase commmands
+- Practise on git stash command